knewplay/book-programming-essential/programming-fundamentals/chapter3.md

 An integral part of pseudocode, and programming in general, is decision-making.
 This is achieved using specific patterns or templates known as constructs.

-> Note: In programming, a "construct" is a fundamental piece or feature of the language that serves a building block.
+> Note: In programming, a "construct" is a fundamental piece or feature of the language that serves as a building block.
 Constructs provide a way to introduce structure, repetition, decision-making, and more into our code.

-For decision-making, common constructs are **if**, **else**, and **else if** (or 'else-if' or 'elif').
+For decision-making, common constructs are **if**, **else**, and **else if** ("else-if" or "elif" are also used).

 ### Comparison Operators